 - Consumer Protection Laws.
 Federal and state consumer protection laws are being applied increasingly by the Federal Trade Commission, or FTC, Federal Communications Commission, or FCC, and states' attorneys general to regulate the collection, use, storage and disclosure of personal or health information, through websites or otherwise, and to regulate the presentation of website content.
 Courts may also adopt the standards for fair information practices promulgated by the FTC, which concern consumer notice, choice, security and access.
-Consumer protection laws require us to publish statements to users of our services that describe how we handle personal information that we publish is considered untrue, we may be subject to claims of unfair or deceptive trade practices, which could lead to significant liabilities and consequences, including, costs of defending against litigation, settling claims and loss of willingness of current and future clients to work with us. - Restrictions on Communication.
+Consumer protection laws require us to publish statements to users of our services that describe how we handle personal information and choices consumers may have about the way we handle personal information.
+If such information that we publish is considered untrue, we may be subject to claims of unfair or deceptive trade practices, which could lead to significant liabilities and consequences, including, costs of defending against litigation, settling claims and loss of willingness of current and future clients to work with us. - Restrictions on Communication.
 Communications with our members increasingly may be subject to and restricted by laws and regulations governing communications via telephone, fax, text, and email.
 We also use email and social media platforms as marketing tools.
 For example, we maintain social media accounts.
 As laws and regulations, including FTC enforcement, rapidly evolve to govern the use of these platforms and devices, the failure by us, our employees or third parties acting at our direction to abide by applicable laws and regulations in the use of these platforms and devices could adversely impact our business, financial condition and results of operations or subject us to fines or other penalties.